oneapi-src/oneDNN/tests/benchdnn/doc/knobs_verbose.md

 ## Level 3
 * Cold cache stats.
+* Graph: the number of partitions and their decomposition.

 ## Level 5
 * The library implementation name picked to compute the given problem.